bdukes/grunt-xmlpoke/README.md

 A string value to which the value of any matched node is set.

 You can also supply a function that returns the replacement value.
+The first argument supplied to the function will be the node on which the replacement is being made.

 #### options.replacements
 Type: `Array`